microsoft/terminal/doc/user-docs/index.md

     (ref https://twitter.com/r_keith_hill/status/1142871145852440576)

+2. Terminal zoom can be changed by holding `Ctrl` and scrolling with mouse.
+3. If `useAcrylic` is enabled in profiles.json, background opacity can be changed by holding `Ctrl+Shift` and scrolling with mouse.
-2. Please add more Tips and Tricks
+4. Please add more Tips and Tricks